top of page

 University of Michigan - Master of Architecture

-Registered Architect in Michigan, Montana, Utah and Wisconsin
+Registered Architect in Michigan, Montana, Utah, and British Columbia

 With more than thirty years of wide-ranging and award-winning design experience, Mark has made innovative modern architecture a quintessential part of the northern Michigan landscape.
 From lakeside cottages to public waterfront spaces, his designs embody his personal philosophy that structures should be attuned towards the passions that make them necessary.
 Based in Harbor Springs with ongoing projects across the country, Mark brings his extensive experience with activity-oriented design to every step of the process, from programming and budgeting to approvals and construction oversight.